Thermal power plant

 The Mahanadi coal-based thermal power project is located approximately 125km away from the Morga II coal block in the Janjgir-Champa district of Chhahattisgarh, India.
-KSK Energy venture is the owner and developer of the project.
+KSK Energy Ventures is the owner and developer of the project.

 The project was initially planned for 1,800MW capacity but is scheduled for expansion due to the availability of extra fuel from the Gare Pelma Sector III coal block.
 Its capacity will be doubled to 3,600MW by using the additional coal resources.
 The first 600MW unit of the plant was commissioned in 2013, with the second following in August 2014.

 The Mahanadi project is one of the largest single green field projects.
 Power Grid Corporation of India (PGCIL) purchases the power generated by the plant under a bulk transmission agreement.

 The Indian Ministry of Environment and Forests granted environmental clearance for the project, which was followed by the Chhattisgarh Environment Conservation Board issuing its authorisation.

 The $3.6bn Mahanadi power project is being developed in two phases.
 Each phase will have an installed capacity of 1,800MW resulting in a total generating capacity of 3,600MW.